kabedont/BetweenUs/README.md

 - Upload photos into a grid layout
 - Add captions to each image
 - View images in an interactive lightbox
-- Share gallery via a unique link
+- Generate a shareable link for each gallery
+- Anyone with the link can view the gallery

 ## Tech Stack
 - React (Vite)